atefm/pDMM/README.md

 $ python3 -m tests
 ```

-The tests can be slow as they are insuring that the inference is producing the expected results.
+The tests can be slow as they are ensuring that the inference is producing the expected results.
 Alternatively, a test module can be run individually:

 ```shell script
 $ python3 -m tests corpus